galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >    {% include snippets/import_via_link.md %}
 >    {% include snippets/import_from_data_library.md %}
 >
-> 2. Check that the file contains a header corresponding to: ```"SITES","SPECIES","YEAR","MONTH","DAY","COUNT"```, and that all the non numeric content are between double quotes as "x" and that separators have to be ","
+> 2. Check that the file contains a header corresponding to: ```"SPECIES","SITE","YEAR","MONTH","DAY","COUNT"```, and that all the non numeric content are between double quotes as "x" and that separators have to be ","
 >
 {: .hands_on}

-**TODO: explaining what is this file, what does it contain (the different column) and what we want to do with it**
+This dataset gathers years of records of the presence of butterfly species per site and per day.
+Columns indicates spieces names ("SPECIES"), observation site ("SITE"), date of the observation ("YEAR","MONTH","DAY") and number of indivudals ("COUNT").

 ## Prepare the data